muarshad01/LLM/Notes/lecture13_notes.md

 * __final hidden State__ essentially contains the __accumulation of all previous hidden state__ so it contains or encapsulates memory this is how memory is incorporated which was missing earlier with just a normal neural network so this is the final hidden State and then this final hidden State essentially memorizes the entire input and then this uh hidden state is passed to to the decoder and then the decoder produces the final output which is the translated English.

 ***

-20:09

-goes into the encoder see now we have hidden so let me expand it so and play 20:39 from the start okay so now the first word of French which is J goes into the encoder it has went into the encoder 20:46 right now and the first hidden state is generated see in the orange color great now this hidden state number one and the 20:53 second input is used again look at this animation again the hidden state state 20:58 number one and the second input which is sui sis s is used U and then we have the 21:04 hidden state number two then the hidden state number two and the input three which is will be used to produce the 21:10 final hidden State great this final hidden State hidden state number three essentially contains all the information 21:17 in the given sequence plus it also contains some memory or some 21:23 context regarding uh what came in the past and now this final hidden state is 21:29 then passed to the decoder and the decoder produces the output in English one word at a time this is exactly how 21:35 the recurrent neural network works okay now you might think that awesome right this is already doing sequence to 21:42 sequence translations and we are translating from one language to another language so why do we need attention 21:47 mechanism memory is being encoded here and we are passing in the context which 21:53 means that we will be able to identify how different words of the sequence are related to each other so why do we need 21:59 attention well there is a big problem with the recurrent neural network and 22:05 that problem happens because um the model the decoder has 22:11 essentially no access to the previous hidden States so if you look at this video you'll see that uh the decoder has 22:19 access to only the final hidden state so hidden State one hidden State 2 hidden 22:24 state three and then hidden state three is passed to the decoder C the the decoder has no access to the previous 22:30 hidden States now why is this a big problem um
-22:37
+20:00

+* big problem with the RNN and that problem happens because the model the decoder has essentially no access to the previous hidden States.
-the reason it's a big problem is because when we have to process long 22:43 sequences if the decoder just relies on one final hidden State that's a lot of 22:49 pressure on the decoder to essentially that one final hidden State needs to 22:54 have the entire information and for long sequences it usually fails because it's very hard for one 23:01 final hidden state to have the entire information let me explain this bit more 23:07 so as we saw the encoder let me change my color here I think let me change it to 23:15
+*  Why is this a big problem um the reason it's a big problem is because when we have to process long-sequences if the decoder just relies on one final hidden State that's a lot of pressure on the decoder to essentially that one final hidden State needs to have the entire information and for long sequences it usually fails because it's very hard for one final hidden state.

-Green yeah so as we saw the encoder processes the entire input text the 23:21 encoder processes the entire input text into one final hidden state which is the memory cell and then decoder takes this 23:29 this hidden State decoder takes this hidden state to essentially produce an output 23:34 great now here's the biggest issue with RNN and please play pay very close RNN Limitations
+* so as we saw the encoder processes the entire input text the encoder processes the entire input text into one final hidden state, which is the memory cell and then decoder takes this this hidden State. decoder takes this hidden state to essentially produce an output great now here's the biggest issue with RNN and please play pay very close
-23:39
+* __RNN Limitations__: attention to this point because if you understand this you will understand why attention mechanisms were needed the biggest issue with the RNN is that a RNN cannot directly access earlier hidden States.
+*
-attention to this point because if you understand this you will understand why attention mechanisms were needed the 23:46 biggest issue with the RNN is that a recurrent neural network cannot directly access earlier hidden States as we saw 23:52 in the video it only accesses the final hidden state so the RNN can't directly 23:58 access earlier hidden States from the encoder during the decoding phase it relies only on the current 24:04 hidden state which is the final hidden State and this leads to a loss or this leads to a loss of context especially in 24:12 complex sentences where dependencies might span long distances um okay so let me actually 24:19 explain this further what does it mean loss of context right uh so as we saw 24:25 the encoder compresses the entire input sequence into a single hidden State 24:31
+* so the RNN can't directly access earlier hidden States from the encoder during the decoding phase it relies only on the current hidden state which is the final hidden State and this leads to a loss or this leads to a __loss of context__especially in complex sentences where dependencies might span long distances um.
+*  okay so let me actually explain this further what does it mean loss of context right uh so as we saw the encoder compresses the entire input sequence into a single __hidden State Vector__.
-Vector I hope you have understood up till this point now the problem happens let's say if the sentence if the input 24:37 sentence is very long if the input sentence is very long it really becomes very difficult for the recurrent neural 24:43 network to capture all of that information in one single final hidden state that becomes very difficult and 24:50 this is the main drawback of the RNN so for example let's take a practical case 24:56 so let's say uh we take the example which we looked at at the start of the lecture which is the cat that was
+*   Let's say if the sentence if the input sentence is very long if the input sentence is very long it really becomes very difficult for the RNN to capture all of that information in __one single final hidden state__ that becomes very difficult and this is the main drawback of the RNN.

 ***